 - A. If the applicant is currently enrolled at an accredited post-secondary institution, they must provide official transcripts from the institution in which they are currently enrolled.
-The Divisional Dean will review applications and reserves the right to request additional information as needed. - B. If the student is not currently enrolled at an accredited post-secondary institution, but has previously completed college-level coursework, the student must provide official transcripts: - a.
+The Program Chair/Director will review applications and reserves the right to request additional informationas needed. - B. If the student is not currently enrolled at an accredited post-secondary institution, but has previously completed college-level coursework, the student must provide official transcripts: - a.
 Documenting any needed prerequisite coursework for the course(s) in which they wish to enroll as indicated in the College Catalog course descriptions and/or - b.
-As indicated by the appropriate Divisional Dean.
-If the student is a high school (or equivalent) graduate with no post-secondary coursework, they must provide official high school transcripts and SAT or ACT scores.

-- C. First time college students at Methodist College will be placed in 100-level courses according to the table noted in the Credit Transfer Policy.
-Students may need to take additional coursework (prerequisites) as indicated by the responsible Divisional Dean. - D. Additional information may be requested by the responsible Divisional Dean through the Office of Records Management and Registration.
+As indicated by the appropriate Program Chair/Director.
+If the student is a high school (or equivalent) graduate with no post-secondary coursework, they must provide official high school transcriptsand SAT or ACT scores. - C. First time college students at Methodist College will be placed in 100-level courses according to the table noted in the Credit Transfer Policy.
+Students may need to take additional coursework (prerequisites) as indicated by the responsible Program Chair/Director. - D. Additional information may be requested by the responsible Program Chair/Director through the Office of Records Management and Registration.

 This information will be communicated to the applicant through the Office of Records Management and Registration.
-The Registrar or Associate Registrar will facilitate the receipt of official documentation and admission decisions.
+The Registrar will facilitate the receipt of official documentation and admission decisions.